jumezurike/AfaPrincipleSixteen/README.md

   ![alt text](https://github.com/jumezurike/AfaPrincipleSixteen/blob/main/AFA-closed.png "Interpreting the circles and numbers")

 Oracle is simply a blackbox in the level of turing machine which will follow stringent instructions and input to finally present a conclusive output.
 The oracle will always arrive at a decision or conclusion.
 "I Ching": Is another divination system that could use this approach of number theory.
 We are certain that human lives could be enhanced by the decision owed to the wheels of the oracle.
-The uncertainties in the spectral lines of our existence could be reduced via predictive and resilient software.
+The uncertainties in the spectral lines of our existence could be reduced via reasonable, predictive, and resilient software.
 We are working on getting clearer and precise to excellent predictions.

 " Afa is an ancient African divination tool, cosmological treatise, and codification framework, that is thousands of years old, pre-dating all known computer science.
-Within Afa, we find the principles of binary expression (0 to 1), hexadecimal expression (0 to 15), base 20 & base 32 radices, matrix theory (4 by 4 grid), and wave theory (16 nodes with infinite interpretive permutations). " We are on a mission to create a machine that will unleash the power of AFA in our day-to-day lives.
+Within Afa, we find the principles of binary expression (0 to 1), hexadecimal expression (0 to 15), base 20 & base 32 radices, matrix theory (4 by 4 grid), and wave theory (16 nodes with infinite interpretive permutations). "

+We are on a mission to create a machine that will unleash the power of AFA in our day-to-day lives.
+We will put out the lexicon or dictionay of AFA word permutations in the neares future.

+#AFA and the Renaissance of Linguistic Diversity: How can AFA improve ethnic languages?

+Most ethnic language of the Borno-Kwa structure are vowel-cosonant-vowel. e.g Aka or A.ka or another example Akwu or A.kwa - You usually have vowels before the root word and then another vowel after the consonant.
+Majority of these languages stopped growing after the domination of the empires like Brittish empire till today.
+At the very bloom of the human development these culture were neglected and replaced with the colonial tongues.
+These languages were abruptly hindered from growing in a natural sense.
+In nature anything that fails to grow will certainly die.
+Until we see the connection between these languages and the fundamentals of AFA.
+It is imperative that we master the ancient wisdom to infuse the visible footprint or components of our being into the modern tools.
+With the understanding of AFA knowing that every word structure within this "Kwa" enthno group of language can define its own meaning by its own name.
+Let's take a look at this two words separately.
+We will use vowel-to-root suffix linking.
+We are going to dabble into two disctinct examples.
+1. Lungs  = Ngu -> N-gu-> This the body organ that allows humans to breathe.
+What does it really mean "gu" the root word means take a hold depending on what comes after it could in a positive or negative direction.
+2. Soothe = Guguo -> gu-gu-o -> This a possesive word used in igbo language to show that one is soothing a crying baby. "gu" appears twice.
+That could only mean to take a firm hold.
+Question: How did they know that the lungs has something to do with crying?
+This is not an isolated case as you can see it all through the Kwa languages.
+The point is that once the inflection points of the language, the root meaning, accentuation, and the various phonetics are studied and noted as a part of NLP class of LLM.
+It will be very easy for AI to give meaning to the modern english words by affixing the local words; create new words within the context of the original ancient languages.
+These are still pure and divine in the context of AFA.

+#Conclusion
+In the pursuit of technological advancements, the renaissance of linguistic diversity holds the promise of a more inclusive and culturally aware future.
+The study of Borno-Kwa languages, intertwined with the principles of AFA (Predictive Oracle), offers a unique opportunity to bridge the gap between ancient wisdom and cutting-edge technologies.
+As we delve deeper into the linguistic roots, we unearth a treasure trove of knowledge waiting to be integrated into the ever-evolving realm of AI and NLP, ultimately enriching our understanding of language and culture.